msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.3 - What is a Large Language Model (LLM)?

-Large Language Models (LLMs) are a cornerstone of generative AI.
-A large language model is a type of artificial intelligence that processes and generates human-like text by predicting the likelihood of a sequence of words.
-It's trained on vast amounts of text data and uses complex algorithms to understand and produce language in a way that is coherent and contextually relevant.
-These models can perform a variety of tasks, such as translation, summarization, answering questions, and even creating content.
-They are called 'large' because they consist of millions or even billions of parameters that help them understand the nuances of language.
-Their capabilities are continually evolving, making them powerful tools for both research and practical applications in numerous industries.

-Models are trained on a corpus of data, as such models may be immediatly outdated once published.
-For certain tasks, you may be able to rely on the data that the model was trained on, for example, code generation.
-Having said this, for most tasks, you will need to set the context or provide the model the data that you want to use for the requested prompt.
-For example, you may provide an email and prompt for the model to summarize it or extract action items.
-This is a key concept, models are foundational models that can perform multiple tasks such as summarization, analysis, scoring, translation, etc. and it is important to understand that they are powerful when you tap into this capabilities with your own data.

-Formula:
-- Promt=System Message + User Message + User Data
-- Prompt -> LLM(Summarize, Score, Translate, etc.) -> Completion
+A Large Language Model (LLM) is a type of artificial intelligence system built using deep neural networks with billions or trillions of parameters that has been trained on vast amounts of text data from the internet, books, articles, and other written sources to understand and generate human-like text.
+These models use transformer architecture to process and understand the relationships between words, phrases, and concepts, enabling them to comprehend context, follow instructions, engage in conversations, write code, solve problems, and perform a wide variety of language-related tasks.

+LLMs like OpenAI's GPT series are trained through unsupervised learning to predict the next word in a sequence, which teaches them grammar, facts, reasoning patterns, and even some level of common sense, making them capable of producing coherent, contextually appropriate responses across diverse topics and applications.
+The "large" aspect refers both to the massive scale of training data (often terabytes of text) and the enormous number of parameters that allow these models to capture complex patterns in human language and knowledge.

 ### 1.4 - Why is an LLM a Foundational Model?

-Large language models (LLMs) are considered foundational models due to their extensive training on massive datasets, which enables them to understand and generate natural language.
-This foundational capability allows them to support a wide range of applications and tasks.
-Unlike models designed for specific domains (price predictor, insulin dosage, etc.), LLMs provide a broad base that can be adapted for various uses, making them more versatile and cost-effective.

-The significance of LLMs extends beyond their technical capabilities; they have become integral to the adoption of AI across numerous business functions and use cases.
-Their ability to infer from context and generate human-like text has made them a key player in the modern digital landscape, reshaping how we interact with technology and access information.
+An LLM is considered a foundational model because it serves as a versatile base that can be adapted and fine-tuned for a wide variety of downstream tasks without requiring task-specific training from scratch.
+These models are trained on massive, diverse datasets that give them broad knowledge and capabilities across multiple domains - from natural language understanding and generation to reasoning, coding, and problem-solving.

+Rather than being designed for a single purpose, foundational models like GPT-4 provide a general-purpose intelligence that can be specialized through techniques like prompt engineering, fine-tuning, or retrieval-augmented generation (RAG) to excel at specific applications such as customer service, content creation, code generation, or domain-specific question answering.

+This foundational nature makes them incredibly cost-effective and powerful, as one pre-trained model can be the basis for hundreds of different AI applications, democratizing access to advanced AI capabilities across industries and use cases.

-### 1.5 - OpenAI models in Azure
+### 1.5 - OpenAI models in Azure AI Foundry

 The Azure OpenAI Service offers a variety of models, including the latest GPT-4o and GPT-4.1, which are multimodal and can handle both text and image inputs.
-Additionally, there are Embeddings models for converting text to numerical vectors, DALL-E for generating images from text, Whisper for transcribing and translating speech, and a Text to Speech model currently in preview.
+Additionally, there are embeddings models for converting text to numerical vectors, DALL-E 3 for generating images from text, Whisper for transcribing and translating speech, and a Text to Speech model currently in preview.
 These models are designed to cater to a wide range of applications, from conversational AI to content creation and beyond.

 ### 1.6 - Tokens, cost and performance

-OpenAI's models, use tokens to process text.
-One token generally corresponds to about four characters of English text, which translates to roughly three-quarters of a word.
-Therefore, 100 tokens would be approximately equivalent to 75 words.
-It's important to note that the exact tokenization process can vary between different models.
+Tokens are the fundamental units that language models use to process and understand text, representing pieces of words, whole words, or even punctuation marks that the model breaks text into during analysis.
+In OpenAI models deployed on Azure, a token roughly corresponds to 3-4 characters in English text, meaning that a typical word might be 1-2 tokens, while longer or less common words could be broken into multiple tokens.
+For example, "hello" might be one token, while "understanding" could be split into "under" and "standing" as separate tokens.
+The tokenization process varies by language, with some languages like Chinese or Arabic requiring more tokens per character than English, and technical terms, code, or special characters often requiring additional tokens to represent properly.

 The Azure OpenAI Service offers a flexible pricing model that caters to different usage needs.
 The service provides two main pricing options: Pay-As-You-Go (PAYG) and Provisioned Throughput Units (PTUs).
 PAYG allows users to pay only for the resources they use, which can help optimize costs for intermittent or unpredictable workloads.
 On the other hand, PTUs offer a more predictable cost structure with minimal latency variance, suitable for applications requiring consistent performance at scale.

-To manage costs effectively, it's crucial to understand the token-based pricing system.
-Azure OpenAI models process text by breaking it down into tokens, with each token representing roughly four characters of English text.
-This means that the cost is directly related to the amount of text processed by the AI.

-For those looking to optimize their Azure OpenAI token cost performance, it's recommended to monitor usage closely and understand the limits and quotas imposed by the service.
-Efficient monitoring strategies can help prevent unexpected costs and ensure a good customer experience.
+From a performance perspective, models have token limits (context windows) that determine how much text they can process at once - exceeding these limits requires truncating conversation history or splitting requests, which can impact response quality and coherence.
+Additionally, more tokens generally mean longer processing times and higher latency, so optimizing prompt length, managing conversation history efficiently, and designing concise interactions not only reduces costs but also improves user experience through faster response times and better resource utilization in Azure deployments.

 #### References